SCIENTIFIC PUBLICATIONS

 You are the Co-founder of ENORM Biofactory A/S in Denmark, a company that is producing sustainable feed protein.
 When was the first time you saw the potential of black soldier fly larvae for biofuel production?

 I first heard about Black Soldier Fly Larvae (BSFL) production about 10 years ago.
 I stumbled upon it when researching about remediation of nutrients from manure through microalgae.
 I was amazed of the simplicity of growing larvae.
 No expensive lights, no advanced bioreactor.
 Just a box of feedstock and baby larvae.
-It turned out to be not so simple – due to major challenges to overcome related to both logistics, ventilation, and reproduction, not to mention significant investments in processing equipment – but the general idea to concentrate and make nutrients assemble through an effective biological conversion is just brilliant.
-Since larvae are not picky and strive on almost any organic feed stock and can be processed into different qualities and for a cascade of uses, biofuel was one on the obvious potentials to explore.
+It turned out to be not so simple.

 Read the whole interview here.